MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-automation-setup-tutorial.md

 1. Select **Service-managed app registration**.

 1. Select **Save**.
 This will send a request to the Arc server agent, which will configure Azure AD authentication for that SQL Server instance.
+After saving, the operation can take several minutes to complete.
+Wait until the save process is confirmed with `Saved successfully`, before attempting an Azure AD login.

-The following actions are applied after you save.
+   The following actions are applied after you save:

    - Create a certificate in your key vault with a name like `<hostname>-<instanceName><uniqueNumber>`.
    - Create an Azure AD application with a name like `<hostname>-<instanceName><uniqueNumber>`, and assign the necessary permissions for that application.
 For more information, see [Grant application permissions](azure-ad-authentication-sql-server-setup-tutorial.md#grant-application-permissions)